Denis813 downloadsAutomatically update created, modified, and last-viewed dates in frontmatter when editing notes.

 No. The plugin waits 5 seconds (configurable: Settings → Behavior → Advanced → New file delay) before processing newly created files, giving template plugins time to finish.

-Do I need to add frontmatter to every note manually first?
+Do I need to add properties to every note manually first?

-No. If a note has no frontmatter, the plugin creates the --- block and inserts timestamps on the next edit.
-If frontmatter already exists, it adds timestamp fields alongside your existing keys.
+No. If a note has no properties yet, the plugin creates the --- block and inserts the dates on the next edit.
+If properties already exist, it adds the date properties alongside your existing ones.

 What date format works best with Dataview?